tylerhaisman/online_dicom_viewer/README.md

 # About the Author

-This project was developed by Tyler Haisman, a computer science student aspiring to work in medicine and technology.
+This project was developed by Tyler Haisman, a computer science student interested in medicine and aspiring to work in technology.
 For inquiries or collaborations, please contact Tyler via the "CONTACT" button in the header.

 # Run Locally